aixiansheng/go-dispatch/Readme.md

 ## Waiting for a group of asynchronous tasks to complete

-Groups can be used to track the execution of groups of tasks and know when they are complete.
+Groups can be used to track the execution of groups of tasks and receive notification when they are complete.
+They are useful in designing systems that need to perform actions when an unknown quantity of asynchronously generated tasks have completed.

-Here's an example of a Hotel that opens for business and accepts guests for a period of time, stops accepting new guests at some point, and then closes when all of the guests have checked out.
+Here's an example of a simulated Hotel service that opens for business, accepts guests for a period of time, stops accepting new guests at some point, and then closes when all of the guests have checked out.

 ```
 type Guest struct {